stath011/stath011/README.md

 - 👋 Hi, I’m @stath011
-- 👀 I’m interested in Artificial Intelligence, Augmented reality and Automation ✨ the three magic A's ✨
+- 👀 I’m interested in making cool shit
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning how to make stuff with my keyboard
-- 💞️ I’m looking to collaborate on Automation Software
+- 💞️ I’m open to collaborate on stuff if it sounds alright
-- 📫 How to reach me => alexstath011@protonmail.com
+- 📫 How to reach me => alexanderstath13@gmail.com

 <!---
 stath011/stath011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.